Religion in North Korea: Buddhism

 Buddhism (불교 Pulgyo) entered Korea from China during the period of the three kingdoms (372, or the 4th century).
 Buddhism was the dominant religious and cultural influence in the Silla (668–935) and subsequent Goryeo (918–1392) states.
 Confucianism was also brought to Korea from China in early centuries, and was formulated as Korean Confucianism in Goryeo.
 However, it was only in the subsequent Joseon kingdom (1392–1910) that Korean Confucianism was established as the state ideology and religion, and Korean Buddhism underwent 500 years of suppression, from which it began to recover only in the 20th century.

 Buddhists are a minority in North Korea, and their traditions have developed differently from those of South Korean Buddhists after the division of the country.
 Buddhism in North Korea is practiced under the auspices of the official Korea Buddhist Federation, an organ of the North Korean state apparatus.
 North Korean Buddhist monks are entirely dependent on state wages for their livelihood as well as state authorization to practice.
 As of 2009, the leader of the Korean Buddhist Federation is Yu Yong-sun.

-There are only 60 Buddhist temples in the country, and they are viewed as cultural relics from Korea's past rather than places of active worship.
+There are 60 Buddhist temples in the country, and they are viewed as cultural relics from Korea's past rather than places of active worship.
 Also, there is a three-year college for training Buddhist clergy.
 A limited revival of Buddhism is apparently taking place.
 This includes the establishment of an academy for Buddhist studies and the publication of a twenty-five-volume translation of the Korean Tripitaka, or Buddhist scriptures, which had been carved on 80,000 wooden blocks and kept in the Buddhist temple, Pohyonsa which is located at Myohyangsan in central North Korea.
 Recently, South Korean Buddhist leaders have been allowed to travel to North Korea and participate in religious ceremonies or give aid to civilians.

 Despite the North Korean government's official stance on religion, Buddhism along with Confucianism both still have an effect on cultural life in North Korea as they are traditional religions of traditional Korean culture.